Merger Tree-based Galaxy Matching: A Comparative Study Across Different Resolutions: Summary and Conclusion

 Finally, using the matching catalog, we have developed an ML technique to construct a regression model that ``corrects'' subhalo properties in a low-resolution simulation, in order to mimic its counterpart's properties in a high-resolution simulation (Section \ref{sec:correcting}).
-This technique allows us to ``correct'' discrepancies arising from the differences in resolution, particularly for the stellar mass and gas mass of subhalos.
-The ML model has been applied to the subhalos in TNG300-1 which has the same resolution as TNG100-2, our low-resolution run in the training set.
+This technique allows us to ``correct'' discrepancies arising from the differences in resolution, particularly for the stellar mass and gas mass of subhalos, \my{although its performance is lower in correcting gas metallicity.} The ML model has been applied to the subhalos in TNG300-1 which has the same resolution as TNG100-2, our low-resolution run in the training set.
 Our tests demonstrates that the galaxy scaling relations, such as the SMHM relation or the MZR from the low-resolution TNG300-1, can be ``corrected'' to mitigate resolution biases.
 Our ML models can be used for a variety of scientific purposes.
 Large cosmological simulations like TNG300-1 are designed to sacrifice resolution in favor of a larger box size.
 However, we can still obtain a larger sample of galaxies with improved accuracies and reduced resolution biases, with the help of our ML model.

 An important aspect of our study is the versatility of the pipeline we have constructed.
 Both the subhalo matching algorithm and the correction model can be easily applied to any other large cosmological simulation.
-This makes it a valuable tool for testing {\it and} mitigating the resolution biases of different numerical codes and physics models.
-The matching catalogs for TNG50 and TNG100, as well as the corrected physical quantities of TNG300 subhalos, are publicly available at \url{https://jungminyong.github.io/data}.
+This makes it a valuable tool for testing {\it and} mitigating the resolution biases of different numerical codes and physics models. \my{The scripts used to perform the analysis and generate this manuscript, along with the matching catalogs and the corrected physical quantities of TNG300 subhalos, are available on GitHub\footnote{\url{https://github.com/JungMinyong/SubhaloMatching}} and archived in Zenodo \citep{jung_2024_10677470}.}

 \begin{CJK*}{UTF8}{mj}

 \acknowledgments We thank Jun Yong Park, Yuan-Sen Ting, Myoungwon Jeon, Hyunmi Song, and Jihye Shin for their detailed comments and feedback on the early version of our manuscript.
 We would like to acknowledge the Korean Astronomy and Machine Learning (KAML) meeting series for providing a forum for fruitful discussions on the intersection of astronomy and machine learning.
 J. -h.
 K was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2022M3K3A1093827 and No. 2023R1A2C1003244).
 His work was also supported by the National Institute of Supercomputing and Network/Korea Institute of Science and Technology Information with supercomputing resources including technical support, grants KSC-2020-CRE-0219, KSC-2021-CRE-0442 and KSC-2022-CRE-0355.
 S.E.H. was partly supported by the project 우주거대구조를 이용한 암흑우주 연구 (``Understanding Dark Universe Using Large Scale Structure of the Universe''), funded by the Ministry of Science.
 S.E.H. was also supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. 2022M3K3A1093827).
 J.L. was supported by the National Research Foundation of Korea (NRF-2021R1C1C2011626).
 J.K. was supported by a KIAS Individual grant (KG039603) via the Center for Advanced Computation at Korea Institute for Advanced Study.
 The IllustrisTNG simulations were undertaken with compute time awarded by the Gauss Centre for Supercomputing (GCS) under GCS Large-Scale Projects GCS-ILLU and GCS-DWAR on the GCS share of the supercomputer Hazel Hen at the High Performance Computing Center Stuttgart (HLRS), as well as on the machines of the Max Planck Computing and Data Facility (MPCDF) in Garching, Germany.